In the previous lesson, you saw how to create an XML file for landscape view. In this lesson, we'll design the layout for that file.

 In the properties area for your TextView, set layout_width to 0dp and the layout_height to wrap_content.
 For the left margin, click inside the dropdown box and type 64.
 For the right margin, select 32 from the dropdown list:

-If you click on the red warning square in the Android Studio toolbar, you'll see this:
+If you get a warning in earlier versions of Android Studio, click on the red warning square in the toolbar, you'll see this:

 The first warning is advising us to set the layout_marginEnd to 32, and the layout_marginStart to 64.